MisterTea/mame/docs/source/initialsetup/configuringmame.rst

 need to type ``cd C:\Users\Public\MAME`` into the command prompt.

 Then you have MAME create the config file by typing ``mame -createconfig``.
-MAME will then create the ``mame.ini`` file in the MAME installation folder.
+MAME will then create the ``mame.conf`` file in the MAME installation folder.
 This file contains the default configuration settings for a new MAME installation.

-Initial Setup: Creating mame.ini From Command Line on Linux or MacOS
+Initial Setup: Creating mame.conf From Command Line on Linux or MacOS
 --------------------------------------------------------------------

 The steps for Linux and MacOS are similar to those of Windows.
 If you